Donn F. Draeger: Post-military

+During this time, Draeger also trained in Chinese martial arts, learning baguazhang under Wang Shujin while in Japan.
+By mediation of his training partner Robert W. Smith, Draeger fought a challenge match against Huang Sheng-shyan, defeating him by a choke.
+Smith had previously tried to get him to fight the renowned Cheng Man-ch'ing, whom Draeger had previously criticized, but Draeger declined due to the heavy age difference between them.

 Draeger also participated in judo activities in Japan.
 For instance, in 1961, Draeger and British judo athlete John Cornish were the first non-Japanese athletes selected to demonstrate nage-no-kata during the All-Japan Judo Championships.
 Draeger became a member of the Nihon Kobudo Shinkokai, the oldest Japanese cultural organization for the study and preservation of classical martial arts.
 He was the first non-Japanese practitioner of Tenshin Shōden Katori Shintō-ryū, achieving instructor status (kyoshi menkyo) in that system.
 He also held high ranks in Shindo Muso-ryu jodo, kendo, karate and aikido, among other arts.

 Draeger studied the evolution and development of human combative behavior and was director of the International Hoplology Society (IHC) in Tokyo until his death in 1982.

 Later years

 In his later years, Draeger spent four months a year on field trips throughout Asia.
 While on these trips, he visited schools and studied combative methods, which he analyzed and recorded.
 These studies were sometimes published as articles in various martial arts magazines, or put into books.

 Draeger lived in Japan, China, Mongolia, Korea, Malaysia, and Indonesia.
 One of the books he wrote is Pentjak-Silat: The Indonesian Fighting Art (1970).
 In 1979, Draeger and his team visited the island of Sumatra.
 While visiting the Aceh tribe there, it appears that the entire group was somehow poisoned, perhaps deliberately.
 As a result, he developed severe amoebic dysentery, leading to hospitalization.
 Draeger began losing weight and he grew increasingly weak during this ordeal.
 His legs began to swell, causing him great pain, and he found it difficult to walk or train.
 His long devotion to martial arts training came to a gradual halt.

 While he was getting treatment at Tripler Army Medical Center in Honolulu, it was discovered that he had developed cancer of the liver.
 Draeger died on October 20, 1982, at the Veterans Affairs Medical Center in Milwaukee.
 Cause of death was metastasized carcinoma.
 He was buried at Wood National Cemetery in Milwaukee on October 25, 1982.
 His grave lies in Section 4, site 377.